|Office of Community

 Electronic FOIA Library

 The COPS Electronic FOIA Library contains materials specifically identified by the EFOIA (5 USC 552) Amendments of 1996.
 These materials are separated into two major categories: 1) FOIA-Processed Documents and 2) Operational Documents.
 Materials contained within the FOIA-Processed Document section includes frequently requested records and other FOIA processed documents which are likely to be of interest to the public.
 Materials contained within the Operational Document section include opinions, policy statements, and staff manuals/instructions to staff.
 The proactive disclosure of these records allows you to instantly access information which relates to the agency’s day-to-day operations.
 If you lack the resources to access our Electronic FOIA Library you can take advantage of a computer made ready for electronic viewing of information maintained in our Electronic FOIA Library by scheduling an appointment with the COPS FOIA Officer at the number listed above.
+Materials are continuously being posted in the Electronic FOIA Library as they become available.
+Please visit the links below to view available grant related materials.

 |COPS Hiring Program (CHP)|